-Critics have always had a love affair with punk rock.
-The uncompromising vision of the genre, tendency of choosing the underground over the mainstream, the focus on message rather than musicianship, are all elements rock critics have embraced.
+Critics have always had a love affair with 90s punk rock.
+The uncompromising vision of the genre, the tendency of choosing the underground over the mainstream, the focus on the message rather than musicianship, are all elements rock critics have embraced.

 Last time we spoke about the best selling pop punk bands of the 90s.
 Today, we’ll look back on 5 of the most critically acclaimed punk bands of the same decade.
 Spoiler alert: No band made both lists.